CyVerse-learning-materials/cyverse_guide_template/README.md

-# Template CyVerse Guide Repo
+# Template CyVerse Guide Repo (Version 2.0, May 2020)

 You should import this repo to build CyVerse Platform/Service Guides